ISAITB/docs-tdl/source/constructs/index.rst

     @with~ no~ The ID of the actor this interaction refers to.
 If not specified this is taken from the ``interact`` parent element (which itself defaults to the test case's SUT actor).
     @name~ no~ In case of ``instruct`` elements that used to share binary content, this is used as the name of the file presented for download.
     @type~ no~ The ``type`` to consider for the displayed value.
 If this is not specified the ``type`` will be inferred from the referred variable (if defined) or default to ``string``.
+    @source~ no~ A pure variable reference identifying a source variable.
+Used as the target upon which to evaluate the contained expression.
+    @asTemplate~ no~ Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
+By default this is "false".

 The ``request`` elements define how information shall be requested from the user.
 Their structure is as follows: